JulienLoiseau/phd_thesis/README.md

 ### How do I get set up? ###

-* A Makefile is provided for linux usage otherwise it will be build using TexMaker available at: http://www.xm1math.net/texmaker/index_fr.html
+* A Makefile is provided for linux usage otherwise it can be build using TexMaker available at: http://www.xm1math.net/texmaker/index_fr.html

 On the source Makefile: